marysam26/Proto/README.md

 * Everyone is able to check out and push to the development branch.
 Marysa manages any merge conflicts.

 ## Known Bugs / Caveats
-* Internet Explorer throws an error upon choosing the dropdown menu.

 * Discovered a bug in Teacher where after adding a course, the page relaods as if they had no course.
 If they go to the TeacherHome tab, it then appears but it should show up immediately on redirect.